tobynoyes/DanielsPortfolio2024/README.md

 <hr>

 ## Coding Skills and Experience
-<p> My coding experience entails past certifications and projects I've completed through my Education and Work Experiences.</p>
+<p> My coding experience entails past certifications and projects I've completed through my education and work experiences.</p>

 <a name="MOS"></a>
 ### Coding Classes at the University of Denver